anquanscan/sec-tools/README.md

 [myScripts](https://github.com/1uffyD9/myScripts): Scripts I needed for my Work
 [paseto](https://github.com/o1egl/paseto): Platform-Agnostic Security Tokens implementation in GO (Golang)
 [bopscrk](https://github.com/r3nt0n/bopscrk): Tool to generate smart and powerful wordlists
 [CVE-2022-36446-Webmin-Software-Package-Updates-RCE](https://github.com/p0dalirius/CVE-2022-36446-Webmin-Software-Package-Updates-RCE): A Python script to exploit CVE-2022-36446 Software Package Updates RCE (Authenticated) on Webmin < 1.997.
+[insider-threat-ttp-kb](https://github.com/center-for-threat-informed-defense/insider-threat-ttp-kb): The principal objective of this project is to develop a knowledge base of the tactics, techniques, and procedures (TTPs) used by insiders in the IT environment.
+It will establish an Insider Threat TTP Knowledge Base, built upon data collected on insider threat incidents and lessons learned and experience from the ATT&CK knowledge base.